treehousewriter/fluffypawbooks/books.md

 New animal story series will be added here as Fluffy Paw Books grows.

-Each series will feature a different animal character, setting, and emotional theme.
+Each series will feature a different animal character and emotional journey.